BitTorrent: Legislation

 Although the protocol itself is legal, problems stem from using the protocol to traffic copyright infringing works, since BitTorrent is often used to download otherwise paid content, such as movies and video games.
 There has been much controversy over the use of BitTorrent trackers.
 BitTorrent metafiles themselves do not store file contents.
 Whether the publishers of BitTorrent metafiles violate copyrights by linking to copyrighted works without the authorization of copyright holders is controversial.
 Various jurisdictions have pursued legal action against websites that host BitTorrent trackers.

+As a result, the use of BitTorrent may sometimes be limited by Internet Service Providers (ISPs) due to legal or copyright grounds.
+Users may choose to run seedboxes or virtual private networks (VPNs) to circumvent these restrictions.

 High-profile examples include the closing of Suprnova.org, TorrentSpy, LokiTorrent, BTJunkie, Mininova, Oink's Pink Palace and What.cd.
 BitTorrent search engine The Pirate Bay torrent website, formed by a Swedish group, is noted for the "legal" section of its website in which letters and replies on the subject of alleged copyright infringements are publicly displayed.
 On 31 May 2006, The Pirate Bay's servers in Sweden were raided by Swedish police on allegations by the MPAA of copyright infringement; however, the tracker was up and running again three days later.
 In the study used to value NBC Universal in its merger with Comcast, Envisional examined the 10,000 torrent swarms managed by PublicBT which had the most active downloaders.
 After excluding pornographic and unidentifiable content, it was found that only one swarm offered legitimate content.

 In the United States, more than 200,000 lawsuits have been filed for copyright infringement on BitTorrent since 2010.
 In the United Kingdom, on 30 April 2012, the High Court of Justice ordered five ISPs to block The Pirate Bay.

 Security

 One concern is the UDP flood attack.
 BitTorrent implementations often use μTP for their communication.
 To achieve high bandwidths, the underlying protocol used is UDP, which allows spoofing of source addresses of internet traffic.
-It has been possible to carry out Denial-of-service attacks in a P2P lab environment, where users running BitTorrent clients act as amplifiers for an attack at another service.
-However this is not always an effective attack because ISPs can check if the source address is correct.
+It has been possible to carry out denial-of-service attacks in a P2P lab environment, where users running BitTorrent clients act as amplifiers for an attack at another service.
+However, this is not always an effective attack because ISPs can check if the source address is correct.

-Several studies on BitTorrent found files available for download containing malware.
+Several studies on BitTorrent from over a decade ago found files available for download containing malware.
 In particular, one small sample indicated that 18% of all executable programs available for download contained malware.
 Another study claims that as much as 14.5% of BitTorrent downloads contain zero-day malware, and that BitTorrent was used as the distribution mechanism for 47% of all zero-day malware they have found.